altocodenl/TODIS/readme.md

 The first three elements are essential, [irreducible](https://en.wikipedia.org/wiki/Irreducibility_(mathematics)).
 - Without *reference*, we have no way to represent the destination of a call.
 If every value in the dataspace refers only to itself, then we cannot establish relationships between parts of the system.
-- Without *sequence*, without ["keeping on keeping on"](https://en.wikipedia.org/wiki/Keep_On_Keeping_On) and allowing a call to make multiple calls (calls which, themselves, will also make further calls) and collecting their responses, our DIS cannot go anywhere.
+- Without *sequence*, without ["keeping on keeping on"](https://en.wikipedia.org/wiki/Keep_On_Keeping_On) and allowing a call to make multiple calls (calls which, themselves, will also make further calls) and collecting their responses, our DIS cannot produce responses to the calls it receives.
 - Without being able to choose one path or the other based on a *conditional* (which is some data, a part of the dataspace), our DIS would always be doing the same calls, no matter what those calls responded.
 Without conditionals, our logic would always do the same thing, every time.

 This can be readily seen in the [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine), which is an universal model of computation.